WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/verifiable-offline-credentials.md

 along with their pros and cons.

 ## Considerations
-Before we can detail offline solutions, we need to cover the aspects of offline credentials that will be used to measure solutions before a solution is considered viable.
+Before I can detail offline solutions, it is necessary to cover the aspects of offline credentials that will be used to measure solutions before a solution is considered viable.
 Some offline ciphers require more sophistication and are more prone to mistakes but hard to break, while others may be simpler with fewer mistakes possible but not hard enough for an attacker with sufficient resources to break.
 Many of these terms are borrowed from [The quest to replace passwords](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-817.pdf) (particularly concerning usability and security) but adapted to offline credentials.
 Below is a list of those considered relevant for offline credential systems.